 To set up a Solo 401(k) with Schwab, visit their website to request an account application by mail.
 You can also start the process by calling their toll-free 800 number, but they will still need to send an application that should take 15 minutes to complete.
-If you want to add on other services, you’ll need to go through separate application processes and wait for approvals.
+If you want to add on other services, you’ll need to go through a separate application process and wait for approval.

 What Fidelity Offers

 Like Vanguard and Schwab, Fidelity offers a basic Solo 401(k) that’s relatively low cost.
 The big advantage that Fidelity offers over other providers is access to individual guidance through a nationwide network of Investor Centers.

 Investment options through a Fidelity Solo 401(k) include: